travisseymour/EPICpyDocs/docs/example.md

 ### What's Next?

 Clearly, the minimal model is not sufficient, but our modifications are still not capturing the observed human performance.
 One thing you may have noticed in the task description is that there is a static mapping between the colors Red, Green, Blue, Yellow, and the keys U, I, O, and P. These keys are likewise statically assigned to the fingers Index, Middle, Ring, and Little.
 This means that there is a confound between color and finger.
 Although fine for a toy device, a serious psychological experiment would have counterbalanced these associations.
 In any case, this means that there are two possible explanations for the differences between colors observed in the human data.
 For example, why is the mean response to Red faster than for other colors?
 It is possible that humans are faster to perceive red than the other colors.
 It is also possible that humans are faster to push buttons with their index finger than other fingers.
-Such assumptions can be added to the model using a visual encoder (e.g., to allow faster perception of Red than other colors) or by altering the rules (e.g., by pre-preparing the Red response at the start of each trial).
+Such assumptions can be added to the model using a visual encoder (e.g., to allow faster perception of Red than other colors) or by altering the rules (e.g., by pre-preparing the Red response at the start of each trial to represent a response-bias).

-As this is the manual for the EPICpy application, not EPIC modeling itself, one will have to look elsewhere to learn how to create/edit rulesets, write encoders, and generally explore the model space for a given task.
+As this is the documentation for the EPICpy application, not EPIC modeling itself, one will have to look elsewhere to learn how to create/edit rulesets, write encoders, and generally explore the model space for a given task.